Dragonian707/RhythmicTapper/README.md

-Music Evade

-A spike dodging game played with your mouse all happening on the beat.<br>
-Your goal is to get as far as possible without getting hit by any of the spikes.<br>
-Good luck.
+Rhythm Tapper

+A rhythm game all about precision on the beat.
+This beat can change throughout the song and can start whenever.
+Heavily inspired by rhythm heaven and rhythm doctor.